Buying a Condo in London Ontario

 - The suite cannot be used for hotel purposes or leased for less than one year.

-- The details of the lease and information about the tenant must be provided to the property manager before the commencement of the tenancy.
+- The details of the lease and information about the tenant must be provided to the property manager before the tenancy’s commencement.

-- The property manager must inspect the unit before the lease to ensure it is in a good state of repair.
+- The property manager must inspect the unit before the lease to ensure it is in a good repair state.

 - A tenant cannot sublet a unit.

 - An owner must notify the property manager that the unit is no longer being rented or occupied within seven days.